 Roasted Jamaican Jerk and Lime-Infused Cauliflower is paired with creamy and fluffy coconut rice and grilled corn for a delicious, healthy plant-based meal.
 The cauliflower is roasted to tender perfection and bursting with spicy and citrus flavor!

-We don't really do cauliflower in my home for 2 reasons.
-One, my husband can't have it because it is a huge gout trigger and second, I've never liked it.
-I've found it to taste really nasty in most cases.
-I've discovered it needs to be masked well with flavor, and when it is, it can be fantastic.
+I wasn’t a fan of cauliflower until recently.
+One, my husband can’t have it because it is a huge gout trigger and second, I’ve never liked it.
+I’ve found it to taste really nasty in most cases.
+I’ve discovered it needs to be masked well with flavor, and when it is, it can be fantastic.
 I finally LOVE it, thanks to this new recipe!
 I mean, talk about a flavor explosion!
-I'm absolutely in love with this roasted Jamaican Jerk Lime Cauliflower.
+I’m absolutely in love with this roasted Jamaican Jerk Lime Cauliflower.

 When this cauliflower was cooking, I was completely intoxicated by the aromas coming from my oven.
 Omg.
-So heavenly were the smells from all the Jamaican spices.
+So heavenly are those Jamaican spices.

 I decided to serve it on a bed of creamy coconut brown rice and a side of grilled sweet corn.
 That way you get a creamy element, a spicy touch and a sweet compliment to it all.
 So much yum in 1 bowl!
 Oil-free and healthy to boot!

-First, let's make the rice by adding brown long grain rice, coconut milk, lime juice and salt to a pot and cook until fluffy.
+First, let’s make the Coconut Lime Rice by adding brown long grain rice, coconut milk, lime juice and salt to a pot and cook until fluffy.

 While the rice is cooking, make the roasted oil-free Jamaican Cauliflower.
 Mix the Jamaican jerk seasoning, lime juice, coconut sugar and salt in a bowl.